 Passionate and Experienced Management Team with Proven Track Record.
 We are focused on delivering an unsurpassed shopping experience to anyone who enjoys the excitement of the outdoors.
-This passion and commitment is shared by team members throughout our entire organization, from senior management to the employees in our stores.
-Our senior management team has an average of over 20 years of retail experience, with extensive capabilities across a broad range of disciplines, including merchandising, real estate, finance, compliance, store operations, supply chain management and information technology.
+This passion and commitment is shared by team members throughout our entire organization, from senior management to the outfitters in our stores.
+Our senior management team has an average of over 20 years of retail experience, with extensive capabilities across a broad range of disciplines, including merchandising, marketing and e-commerce, finance, compliance, store operations, supply chain management and information technology.